-2.1.2 Future Land Use
+2.1.3 Future Land Use

-The proposed revisions and updates to the BLM Las Vegas Resource Management Plan could change which nearby parcels would be available for disposal and future private development, and which areas would have further restrictions on use under an Area of Critical Environmental Concern designation.
-The Resource Management Plan is currently under revision.
+Any revisions or updates to the BLM Las Vegas Resource Management Plan (BLM 1998) could change which nearby parcels would be available for disposal and future private development, and which areas would have further restrictions on use under an Area of Critical Environmental Concern designation.

-2.1.3 Geology and Soils
+2.1.4 Geology and Soils

-The soils are poorly mapped in the upper Muddy River watershed (Natural Resources Conservation Service 2015).
+The soils in the upper Muddy River watershed have been mapped (Natural Resources Conservation Service 2015), albeit coarsely and lacking relevant detail for this management plan.
 The soils along the river are Anthony fine sandy loams, a floodplain soil that is moderately well drained with no or slight salinity.
 Downcutting by the river has isolated this floodplain soil from the current river flows, especially downstream from the Warm Springs Bridge to I-15 (TNC 2000).
 Several areas along the river have extensive fill along the river channel.
 The floodplain further from the river is Gila soil type; loam to sandy loam soils that are moderately well drained with no to slight salinity (Natural Resources Conservation Service 2015).
 These two soil types make up the 100-year floodplain of the upper Muddy River which has a spatial extent of approximately 7,700 acres (TNC 2000).
 The uplands are mostly badlands, with exposed rock and colluvium.

-2.1.4 Topography
+2.1.5 Topography

 The topography of the area around the Muddy River Reserve consists of an entrenched river, a narrow to moderately wide floodplain along the river, and steeper slopes up to the surrounding flat mesas.
-The upper Muddy River cuts through old (dating back to 5.3 million years ago) alluvial fans and lacustrine sediments that form the surrounding uplands (TNC 2000).
+The upper Muddy River cuts through dating back to 5.3 million years ago alluvial fans, dating back to 5.3 million years ago, and lacustrine sediments that form the surrounding uplands (TNC 2000).
 The Arrow Canyon Range and a series of small ridges of Quaternary alluvium are along the upper reaches of the river.
 Elevation ranges from 1,520 to 1,800 feet.